 - Will cover at least 80% of usual and customary charges in the Chicago area

-- Shall provide benefits for prescription drugs, pregnancy, and mental illness
+- Shall provide benefits for prescription drugs, and pregnancy.

 The following kinds of insurance plans are NOT acceptable:

-Non-immigrant J-1 Exchange Visitors and J-2 dependents may not use government sponsored healthcare programs to waive enrollment in the Visiting Scholar Health Insurance Plan.
+- US Government Programs: Non-immigrant J-1 Exchange Visitors and J-2 dependents may not use government sponsored healthcare programs to waive enrollment in the Visiting Scholar Plan.
 State or federally funded insurance programs, such as Family Care and Moms and Babies, do not satisfy the insurance requirements of the J visa.
-Further, accepting such benefits may be considered a violation of legal status and could jeopardize the visitor’s ability to re-enter the US at a later date or apply for Permanent Resident status.
+Further, accepting such benefits may be considered a violation of legal status and could jeopardize the visitor's ability to re-enter the US at a later date or apply for Permanent Resident status.

-- Waiver Request Form (pdf), completed by the host department
+- Waiver Request Form, completed by the host department

 - Verification of benefits in English, such as a copy of the insurance policy, a plan brochure or a detailed summary of benefits.
 Documentation must clearly show that coverage meets all of the University's insurance requirements.